 Sometimes storage solutions are obvious, like cabinets, dressers, drawers, closets.
 Sometimes you have to be a bit more creative to “find” more ways to store your items, especially if you’re apartment living and struggling with space.
 If you are struggling with storage space in your home you have come to the right place.
 Believe it or not, there are loads of hidden storage spaces already in your home.
 We will outline them here.

 Under the bed.
 There is really a lot of storage space available under a bed with a frame that is lifted from the floor and it should be taken advantage of.
-Using plastic boxes is important to ensure that mess doesn’t spill out from under the bed.
+Using storage boxes is important to ensure that mess doesn’t spill out from under the bed.
 This is a great place to store scarves, hats, bags and other seasonal clothing items to free up space in your wardrobe.

 Above your head.
 Shelves are an excellent and completely underused storage solution in homes.
 To avoid them getting in the way, a good place to put shelves is above doorways.
 A single floating shelf above a doorway can be used for books and other items that are not required on a daily basis.